 Don’t forget that social ads can drive Amazon performance. eMarketer reports that of consumers who engage with brands on Facebook and ultimately purchase, 42% convert on Amazon.
 The cross-channel power here is undeniable.

-Organize your Amazon calendar
+Organize Your Amazon Calendar

 However, while customers are obviously looking for big savings on Prime Day, and all sellers would be smart to prepare well ahead of time, Amazon advertisers should also have a year-round calendar with a plan for promoting products accordingly.
 Prime Day and the winter holidays are huge, but be aware of business-specific ways your customers’ searches might change throughout the year.
 For example, avid gardeners are probably searching many different terms just before the spring thaw than they are at the height of summer.
-Planning for those searches well ahead of time is the best solution for staying on top of the SERP.
+Planning your Prime Day advertising for those searches well ahead of time is the best solution for staying on top of the SERP.

 Build campaigns around the calendar